Tell by a Man's Body Language if He Likes You

 Body language that you can expect from a male that likes you is for him to smile a lot, laugh or tend to want to be next to you a lot when he is around you engaging in conversation.

-See more questions like this: I don't know whether he likes me or not
+See more questions like this: I'm not sure if my senior crush likes me

 Please help me to understand him?